openvinotoolkit/model_server/docs/custom_node_development.md

 There are special consideration when handling in the custom nodes the input sent by the clients as string.
 Such data when received by the OVMS frontend, is automatically converted to a 2D array with shape [-1,-1].
 Example of custom node using this feature is our [Tokenizer](https://github.com/openvinotoolkit/model_server/tree/develop/src/custom_nodes/tokenizer).

 ### inputs
-When strings are send to the custom node that has 2-dimensional shape and U8 precision OVMS, after receiving request containig such inputs converts them to the 2 dimensional U8 array of  shape [number of strings, length of the longest string + 1] with padding filled with zeros.
+When strings are send to the custom node that has 2-dimensional shape and U8 precision OVMS, after receiving request containing such inputs converts them to the 2 dimensional U8 array of  shape [number of strings, length of the longest string + 1] with padding filled with zeros.
 For example batch of three strings ["String_123", "", "zebra"] would be converted to:
 ```
 ['S', 't', 'r', 'i', 'n', 'g', '_', '1', '2', '3', 0,  // String_123
 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,                       // ""